 It is currently recommended that people self-quarantine, this creates an issue for families with shared parenting time.
 The Supreme Court of Kentucky has issues an advisory order regarding visitation or shared parenting time in Kentucky during the current COVID-19 pandemic.
 The current order is in effect until April 24th or until modified by further orders.

 Current Kentucky law requires a married couple to be separated for 60 days before they can file for divorce.
 The proposed law, House Bill 427, would require couples to be separated for 180 days.
 In addition, every couple with children would have to have a hearing to prove the marriage is irretrievably broken.
 If a judge thinks they can work it out, the couple could be ordered to counseling.

-One of the methods used by healthcare providers to attempt to treat addiction to controlled substances is called Medication Assisted Treatment (MAT).
-In an effort to learn more about MAT, Attorneys Rebecca Hurst and Daniel Hurst attended a seminar February 2016, called “Legal Advocacy and Suboxone” put on by the 50th Judicial Circuit Model Court which took place in Danville, Kentucky.
+In an effort to learn more about MAT, Attorneys Rebecca Hurst and Daniel Hurst attended a seminar called “Legal Advocacy and Suboxone” put on by the 50th Judicial Circuit Model Court which took place in Danville, Kentucky.
 The seminar was attended by Judges, prosecutors, lawyers, social workers and counselors wanting to learn more about the uses and effects of Suboxone; and better determine how Suboxone treatment will be treated in the legal system.